dr-matt-smith/pdo-crud-for-free-repositories/README.md

 Note - this is essentially an alternative approach to the [pdo-crud-for-free](link-packagist) package

-This package provides a few classes to try to give programmers using PDO (with MySQL) in a simple way some instance CRUD (create-read-update-delete) method, 'for free', simply by subclassing **\Mattsmithdev\PdoCrud\DatabaseTable**.
+This package provides a few classes to try to give programmers using PDO (with MySQL) in a simple way some instance CRUD (create-read-update-delete) method, 'for free', simply by creating an entity repository sub-class of Mattsmithdev\PdoCrudRepo\DatabaseTableRepository.

 All code is (intended :-) to follow PSR-1, PSR-2 coding standards.
 Classes are following the PSR-4 autoloading standard.